sidd190/meteor/v3-docs/docs/community-packages/meteor-rpc.md

 ::: warning

-Before continuing the installation make sure you have `react-query` all set in your project, for more info follow their [quick start guide](https://tanstack.com/query/latest/docs/framework/react/quick-start).
+Before continuing the installation, make sure you have `react-query` all set in your project; for more info, follow their [quick start guide](https://tanstack.com/query/latest/docs/framework/react/quick-start).

 :::

 ## How to use it?

-There is a few concepts that are important while using this package:
+There are a few concepts that are important while using this package:

 - This package is built on top of [`Meteor.methods`](../api/meteor.md#method-apis-methods) and [`Meteor.publish`](../api/meteor.md#publish-and-subscribe-pubsub) but with types and runtime validation, their understanding is important to use this package.
-- Every method and publication use `zod` to validate the arguments, so you can be sure that the data you are receiving is the data you are expecting.
+- Every method and publication uses `Zod` to validate the arguments, so you can be sure that the data you are receiving is what you expect.

 ::: tip
-If you are accepting any type of data you can use `z.any()` as the schema or `z.void` for when there is no argument
+If you are accepting any type of data, you can use `z.any()` as the schema or `z.void` when there is no argument
 :::

 ### `createModule`